1857 baseball convention: Convention and creation of Laws documents

 The Knickerbockers took the lead in organizing the convention, as the team held an internal meeting on December 6, 1856.
 It formed a three-man committee led by Doc Adams to accomplish the task of gaining attendance from New York City-area clubs.
 Sixteen clubs agreed to participate in the convention, which was held over at least two sessions.
 The first took place on January 22, 1857, while the second was held about a month later, on February 25.
 Press advertisements indicated that a session would be held on February 3, but no records of any committee activities having taken place on that date are known to exist.
 Of the 16 clubs, 14 sent representatives to the first meeting.
 The other two teams sent members to the second session, but not all representatives from the first session returned.
 As a result, neither session had attendance from every team.

 At the January 22 meeting of the convention, which was held in a Broome Street hotel, each of the 14 attending clubs sent three delegates.
 The teams started by naming officers; Adams was selected as president.
 A handful of other officers from varying teams were named.
 The convention saw the Knickerbockers present a series of documents collectively titled the "Laws of Base Ball", which had been drafted in 1856.
 Adams probably wrote one of the documents himself, according to historian John Thorn, while fellow Knickerbocker William Grenelle contributed a second Laws paper and a document titled "Rules for Match Games of Base Ball", which contained playing ground guidelines not addressed elsewhere.
 The papers were then edited and put together prior to the convention.
-Some of the papers Grenelle contributed have visible pencilled changes, from a different writer; Thorn believes that Adams made the edits.
+Some of the papers Grenelle contributed have visible penciled changes, from a different writer; Thorn believes that Adams made the edits.
 The Knickerbockers did not initially gain approval for the drafts; instead, a rules committee was appointed to meet on January 28; the attending clubs each sent one delegate.
 Other items discussed at the first meeting included the possibility of a baseball field being built in Central Park, which led to the appointment of a five-member lobbying committee, and the delegates voted to charge clubs a $2 assessment.

 When the rules committee met on January 28, William H. Van Cott, a member of the Gothams, was named chairman.
 The Knickerbockers' proposal was discussed, and a final draft was made to present during the second full meeting of the committee.
 Some of the items were amended after floor motions, but the resulting version was ultimately approved.